 Nashport is a tiny town located in the state of Ohio.
 With a population of 449 people and just one neighborhood, Nashport is the 686th largest community in Ohio.

-Nashport is a decidedly white-collar town, with fully 90.00% of the workforce employed in white-collar jobs, well above the national average.
+Nashport is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Nashport is a town of managers, professionals, and sales and office workers.
-There are especially a lot of people living in Nashport who work in healthcare (35.00%), management occupations (21.88%), and office and administrative support (14.38%).
+There are especially a lot of people living in Nashport who work in management occupations (25.91%), healthcare (21.24%), and business and financial occupations (12.95%).

 As is often the case in a small town, Nashport doesn't have a public transportation system that people use for their commute.

-The per capita income in Nashport in 2022 was $38,326, which is upper middle income relative to Ohio and the nation.
-This equates to an annual income of $153,304 for a family of four.
+The per capita income in Nashport in 2022 was $42,788, which is wealthy relative to Ohio, and upper middle income relative to the rest of the US.
+This equates to an annual income of $171,152 for a family of four.

 The people who call Nashport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Nashport residents report their race to be White.
-Important ancestries of people in Nashport include German, French, European, Irish, and English.
+Important ancestries of people in Nashport include German, European, English, Irish, and Hungarian.

 The most common language spoken in Nashport is English.
 Other important languages spoken here include Italian and German/Yiddish.

 The neighborhood is a great option for families, as revealed by NeighborhoodScout's research on this neighborhood.
-The combination of top public schools, low crime rates, and owner-occupied single family homes, make this neighborhood among the top 9.0% of family-friendly neighborhoods in the state of Ohio.
+The combination of top public schools, low crime rates, and owner-occupied single family homes, make this neighborhood among the top 9.8% of family-friendly neighborhoods in the state of Ohio.
 Many other families also live here, making it easy to socialize and develop a sense of community.
 In addition, families here highly value education, as is reflected by the strength of the local schools.
+In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for highly educated executives.

-Did you know that the neighborhood has more Lebanese ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more German and Lebanese ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 1.1% of this neighborhood's residents have Lebanese ancestry.
+In fact, 35.3% of this neighborhood's residents have German ancestry and 1.1% have Lebanese ancestry.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.